Aaediwen/AaediHAM/README.md

   - Countries Map
   - Moon image
   - Satellite icon images
+- plugin libraries for the plugins you want to load

 If these are missing, the program will fail to render the corresponding assets.